citp/privacy-policy-historical/f/fr/fre/freeavg.com.md

-> *The following text is extracted and transformed from the freeavg.com privacy policy that was archived on 2015-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151229022939id_/http%3A//www.avg.com/us-en/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the freeavg.com privacy policy that was archived on 2016-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161229193347id_/http%3A//www.avg.com/ww-en/privacy) for the most accurate reproduction.*

 # Privacy Policy | We are serious about your privacy | AVG

+### Our Privacy Policy has been recently updated

+## Why do you collect
+my data?

+We use data to improve our products and services; provide support; send notifications, offers, and promotions; and to make money from our free offerings with non-personal data.
+More

+## How do you collect
+my data?

+When you provide it to us directly, use our products or website, and through cookies and tracking beacons.
+More

+## What do you collect that
+can identify me?

+We may collect your name, address, email, phone and SIM number, IP address, Device ID, location, and if you buy our products, payment information.
+More

 ## Our Privacy Policy

 We (AVG Technologies NV and our affiliates) last changed our privacy policy on October 15th, 2015.
-If you’re interested to see what changed, please click here
+If you’re interested to see what changed, please click here.

 ## Why do you collect my data?

 It’s simple.
 We provide products and services to help you secure your data, devices, and personal privacy.
 We use data to improve those products and services; provide support; send notifications, offers, and promotions; and to make money from our free offerings so that we can continue to offer them for free.

 We use data that can identify you, called personal data, to:

   * Enable you to purchase and download products, obtain access to services and engage in offered activities;
   * Provide you information about virus alerts, new and upgraded products and services, and other information you have requested;